Shashikant-Singh54/TEXT-CLASSIFICATION-/README.md

 this project is a NLP project.
+In this I have learnt vectorizers and lematisation